ThatCoolCoder/foss-rcas/README.md

     - Options for handling addons
         - No addons (that's boring and sad)
         - Addons are specified by server & you're locked to that (it will install them if you don't have it)
-            - if there's a repo it can contain link repo version in addition to raw pck downloads
+            - if there's a repo it can contain link to repo version in addition to raw pck downloads
-        - Addons are specified by server but you can use others, it will show up as a default model if peer's don't have it
+        - Addons are specified by server but you can use others, it will show up as a default model if peers don't have it
+        - Addons are specified by server and the server also specifies whether others are allowed
         - No specification, you can use whatever and just hope everyone has it